Why Hardwood Is a Type of Eco-Friendly Flooring

 Renewable wood floors, such as those made from bamboo or cork, are prime candidates for biodegradable, naturally sourced flooring.

-Your Eco-Friendly Flooring
+The Benefits of Eco-Friendly Flooring

 It’s vital to think about the environment when building or remodeling a home.